Xernz/Xernz/README.md

-Start coding just for the sake of enjoyment of building and solving problem's i encountered.
+Start coding just for the sake of enjoyment in building and solving problem's i encountered.